LunarG/CrashDiagnosticLayer/README.md

 # Crash Diagnostic Layer

 The Crash Diagnostic Layer (CDL)  is a Vulkan layer to help track down and identify the cause of GPU hangs and crashes.
-It works by instrumenting command buffers with completion tags.
-When an error is detected a log file containing incomplete command buffers is written.
+It works by instrumenting command buffers with completion checkpoints.
+When an error is detected a dump file containing incomplete command buffers is written.
 Often the last complete or incomplete commands are responsible for the crash.

 ## Building